kishanpatel789/kp_data_dev_site/content/posts/017_PythonDecorators.md

 Along the way, the original function's behavior is extended or modified.

 In practice, we use the `@` syntax to decorate the original function.
-Just throw the decorator name above the original function definition.
+We place `@` with the decorator name above the original definition; that's all it takes to modify the function.
 The two versions below are equivalent:

 <div class="flex flex-col md:flex-row md:space-x-2 md:gap-2 py-2 items-stretch">
 <div class="w-full md:w-[48%]">